MicrosoftDocs/fabric-docs/docs/data-science/read-write-power-bi.md

     df_measure
     ```

-1. You can also add filters to the measure calculation by specifying a list of values that a certain column should be in.
+1. You can add filters to the measure calculation by specifying a list of values that can be in a particular column.

     ```python
     filters = {